peteroupc/peteroupc.github.io/random.md

 **This document covers:**

 - Statistical-random and unpredictable-random generators, as well as recommendations on their use and properties.
-- A discussion on when an application that requires numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).
+- A discussion on when an application that needs numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).
 - An explanation of what programming language interfaces implement statistical-random and unpredictable-random generators, as well as advice on implementing them in programming languages.
 - Issues on shuffling with an RNG.